 I would be seriously remiss if I did not include a little Aloha in my holiday cookies.
 The Hawaiian Islands are a huge part of my life and a place I hope to retire too at some point.

 This year we missed our family trip to Hawaii for a variety of reasons and I have to say I am missing the Aloha spirit and sunshine right now.
-My parents have been tormenting us with photos of the beach, City of Refuge and tropical beverages….Just plain evil of them if I do say so myself.
+My parents have been tormenting us with photos of the beach, City of Refuge, and tropical beverages...Just plain evil of them if I do say so myself.

 I decided to bring the Aloha spirit into the house by baking with seriously yummy Hawaiian Host Milk Chocolate AlohaMacs!
 It doesn't get much better than biting into a Hawaiian Host chocolate treat.

 I had to hide the box from John because he LOVES Hawaiian Host Chocolates.
 I don't want to give my hiding spot away in case he reads this post but let me tell you it is a process to keep these chocolates away from my Husband.

-Hawaiian Host Milk Chocolate AlohaMacs 7 oz.
-(14 pieces)
+- Hawaiian Host Milk Chocolate AlohaMacs

-Vanilla Extract 1/2 teaspoon
+- Vanilla Extract

-Baking Soda 1/2 teaspoon
+- Baking Soda

 This will help to ensure that your special ingredients can be seen.
 Plus it makes your cookies look chunky and yummy with Hawaiian Host Chocolate AlohaMacs!

-Day 14 – White Chocolate Candy Cane Cookies
+White Chocolate Candy Cane Cookies